Ohm's Law Calculator

 Handles all formula combinations: V=IR · P=VI · P=I²R · P=V²/R

 Most calculators only solve for one variable at a time and require you to pick the formula manually.
 This tool takes any two known values and calculates both remaining unknowns in one step.
-Particularly useful when the only known pair is resistance and power (P=I²R path) or voltage and power (V²/R path) — formula paths that are easy to miscalculate under time pressure.
+Particularly useful when the only known pair is resistance and power (P=I²R path) or voltage and power (V²/R path), formula paths that are easy to miscalculate under time pressure.
+It sits alongside the rest of the Electronics Hub tools, so a result here flows naturally into resistor, LED and power-supply calculations.

 Formula reference